d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 ### Label Shift Correction

-For the discussion of label shift, we'll assume for now that we are dealing with a $k$-way multiclass classification task.
+For the discussion of label shift, we will assume for now that we are dealing with a $k$-way multiclass classification task.
 When the distribution of labels shifts over time $p(y) \neq q(y)$ but the class-conditional distributions stay the same